chuchuroth/ROS_basics_in_5_days/ros2_demo_talking_script.markdown

 Now, let’s check the topics from the command line using `ros2 topic list` and `ros2 topic info`.
 These align with the `rqt_graph`.
 In ROS2, there are multiple ways to do things, and you can use different tools to get basic information.

 ## Interpreting Laser Scan Data
 One critical task in this program is correctly interpreting the laser scan data.
 Run `ros2 topic echo /scan` to see the laser scan message structure.
-The TurtleBot’s geometry parameters range from -180° to +180°, unlike the Gazebo simulator robot, which ranges from 0° to 360°.
+The TurtleBot’s geometry parameters range from -180° to +180°, unlike the Gazebo simulator robot, which ranges from 0° to 360°. it's better to first clean the data and filter the invalid data out, and another way to improve the precision and stability is to Calculate average distance over a window of laser points, This reduces noise

 ## Recording and Replaying Data with ros2 bag
 In ROS2, there’s no `rqt_console` or `rqt_plot`.
 Instead, it’s better to record a `ros2 bag` to work with data.
 Run `ros2 bag record -a` to record all topics, or `ros2 bag record /scan > scan.csv` to record a specific topic and export it to a CSV file for further analysis.